 Paul urges unbelievers to turn from worthless idols to the living God, who made the heavens and the earth and the sea and everything in them.
 “He has not left Himself without testimony: He has shown kindness by giving you rain from heaven and crops in their seasons; He provides you with plenty of food and fills your hearts with joy.”5 Rain doesn’t just happen.
 It comes to us from the Lord’s generous heart and hand.
 He sends rain, wanting us to be holy and happy in fellowship with Him!

 Christ urges us to imitate God’s compassionate care for all His creatures: “I tell you, love your enemies and pray for those who persecute you, that you may be children of your Father in heaven.
 He causes His sun to rise on the evil and the good, and sends His rain on the righteous and the unrighteous.”6 We are blessed by the Lord to be a blessing to others, not to be selfish.

 Christ Also Gives Living Water

 Prayer: Lord, help us to admire, adore, appreciate you for all the wonders you have done, are still doing, and will do in the future.
 Help us to always be amazed by you and in awe of you.
 Your works of creation, providence, and redemption are all miraculous acts of your love for us.
 Help us never to take you and your kindness to us for granted.
-In view of God’s mercy, help us offer our bodies to you as a living sacrifice, holy and pleasing to you, our true and proper worship.
+In view of God’s mercy, help us offer our whole selves to you as a living sacrifice.
+Make us holy and pleasing to you, living out our true and proper worship.
 We pray in Jesus’ name.
 Amen.

 To be continued